This is my complete guide to foot pain while running (updated in 2021).

 - Global Stabilization

 Pain management means exactly what it sounds like.
-We need to control the pain.
-We need to do this to rehab properly.
+We need to control the pain so that we can rehab properly.

-Here is a short list of treatments I have seen accomplish the pain management goal:
+Here are the list of treatments that I’ve personally seen accomplish the pain management goal:

 - Deep tissue massage